Time of supply or tax point

 - certain trades - like barristers, building and construction

-- where the supply is not a ‘sale’ – eg business items taken for personal use
+- where the supply is not a ‘sale’ – for example business items taken for personal use

-Sometimes, one sale can give rise to 2 or more tax points - eg where the customer pays a deposit in advance, and then a final payment.
+Sometimes, one sale can give rise to 2 or more tax points - for example where the customer pays a deposit in advance, and then a final payment.